sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/best-practice/index.md

 http://www.yoursite.com/where/we/are/ We_are
 ~~~

-And then you give feed the file to sitespeed.io:
+And then you feed the file to sitespeed.io:

 ~~~bash
 docker run --rm -v "$(pwd):/sitespeed.io" sitespeedio/sitespeed.io:{% include version/sitespeed.io.txt %} urls.txt